Murderer Russell Causley can be freed from jail – Parole Board

 Causley was handed a life sentence for killing Carole Packman, who disappeared in 1985, a year after he moved his lover into the family home in Bournemouth, Dorset.

-After serving more than 23 years for the murder, Causley was freed from prison in 2020 but sent back to jail the following year after breaching his licence conditions.
+He was freed from prison in 2020 after serving more than 23 years for the murder but was sent back to jail the following year after breaching his licence conditions.

 The Parole Board said on Thursday: “After considering the circumstances of his offending and time on licence, the progress made while in custody and the evidence presented at the hearings, the panel was satisfied that Mr Causley was suitable for release.”

+“It is what it is and there’s nothing that I can do about it.”

+But she said she still hopes meet her father, after decades of asking to confront him about her mother’s disappearance.

-Describing Causley as a “calculated killer”, Justice Secretary Dominic Raab said he was “carefully” considering whether to appeal against the decision.
+Justice Secretary Dominic Raab described Causley as a “calculated killer who has callously prolonged the suffering of Carole Packman’s loved ones by refusing to reveal the whereabouts of her body” and said he was “carefully” considering whether to appeal against the decision.

-Causley initially evaded justice for the best part of a decade after the murder by faking his own death as part of an insurance scam.
+After initially evading justice for the best part of a decade by faking his own death as part of an insurance scam, Causley was first convicted for murder in 1996.

-His first conviction for murder, in 1996, was quashed by the Court of Appeal in 2003, but he was found guilty again at a second trial.
+This was quashed by the Court of Appeal in 2003 but he was found guilty again at a second trial.

 He never gave evidence in court and has never disclosed the location of Ms Packman’s body.